Robert Lipshitz

 K3

-I am an editor for chapter 3 of the K3 List, a successor to Kirby’s problem lists in low-dimensional topology.
-We expect that the K3 list will be published by the AMS in 2026.
+I was an editor for chapter 3 of the K3 List, a successor to Kirby’s problem lists in low-dimensional topology.
+We expect that the K3 list will be published by the AMS in 2026; a preliminary version is available from the webpage.

 Topology seminar webpage

-I often help organize the University of Oregon topology seminar, whose webpage is here.
+I often help organize the University of Oregon topology seminar, whose webpage is here (on hiatus).
 A full calendar of math seminars at the University of Oregon is here.
-If you are not a mathematician, you might be particularly interested in the public-facing Niven Lecture, Distinguished Lectures for Undergraduates, and AWM Speaker Series.
+If you are not a mathematician, you might be particularly interested in the public-facing Niven Lecture, Distinguished Lectures for Undergraduates (currently on hiatus), and AWM Speaker Series.

 Other Professional Projects